Evaluation of air disinfection equipment during cool storage of strawberries

-At each removal five punnets from each cool room were assessed for both visual quality and maturity.
-Fruit was allowed to warm to 18°C, each punnet weighed, and from 8 – 12 fruit selected from each punnet for quality measurements.
-Each fruit was scored for visual quality based on degree of flesh deterioration, drying and softening using the rating scale in Figure 2.
+At each removal, five punnets from each cool room were assessed for both visual quality and maturity.
+The fruit was allowed to warm to 18°C, each punnet weighed, and from 8 – 12 fruit selected from each punnet for quality measurements.
+Each fruit was scored for visual quality based on the degree of flesh deterioration, drying and softening using the rating scale in Figure 2.

-Surface colour was measured at the equator of each fruit with a hand-held tristimulus reflectance colorimeter (model CM-2600d, Minolta Corp.)
-Colour was recorded using the CIE L*a*b* uniform colour space (CIE Laboratories), where L* indicates lightness, a* indicates chromaticity on a green (-) Commercial-in- Confidence to red (+) axis, and b* chromaticity on a blue (-) to yellow (+) axis.
+The surface colour was measured at the equator of each fruit with a hand-held tristimulus reflectance colourimeter (model CM-2600d, Minolta Corp.)
+Colour was recorded using the CIE L*a*b* uniform colour space (CIE Laboratories), where L* indicates lightness, a* indicates chromaticity on a green (-) Commercial in- Confidence to red (+) axis, and b* chromaticity on a blue (-) to yellow (+) axis.
 Numerical values of a* and b* were converted to hue angle [H° = arctan (b*/a*)].

 Disease incidence (i.e., % of berries with disease symptoms) within a punnet was calculated.
 Average fruit quality for each punnet (i.e., berry size, skin colour, visual quality, flesh firmness, SSC) was determined from measurements on 8 – 12 berries per punnet.
 These data were analysed using restricted maximum likelihood (ReML) in GenStat 14 (VSN International Ltd., Oxford, UK) with fixed effects consisting of cool room treatment x storage removal and the random effects model consisting of Cool room/Mid shelf position/Punnet representing the physical structure of the experiment.
 Comparison of treatment means was conducted using Fisher’s least significant difference (LSD) test at a 5% significance level (α = 0.05) with the standard error of the difference between means (SE diff) calculated from the number of replicate punnets assessed at each removal.

-Strawberry punnets on middle shelf of cool room.
+Strawberry punnets on the middle shelf of the cool room.

-Strawberry visual quality rating scale used in air disinfection experiment based on percent of total fruit surface with flesh breakdown and/or discolouration.
-Note that only one side of strawberry surface shown in figure above.
+Strawberry visual quality rating scale used in air disinfection experiment based on per cent of total fruit surface with flesh breakdown and/or discolouration.
+Note that only one side of the strawberry surface shown in the figure above.

 Strawberry skin colour range encountered during air disinfection experiment as measured by hue angle (°).